matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 SRP seems superior here because it does not store enough information server-side to make a valid authentication against the server in case the database is somehow leaked without the server being otherwise compromised.

-The UIA-flow can map pretty well on the proposed login flow and would remove the need for `m.login.srp6a.init`.
-This is deemed out of scope for this MSC, but would not be hard to change later.
+The UIA `/login` flow as proposed by [MSC2835](https://github.com/matrix-org/matrix-doc/pull/2835) would basically remove the whole `/login` part of this MSC, making it a lot simpler.

 ## Security considerations